Quick Guide to the Damage Types in D&D 5e

 Let’s see them more in detail:

-- Resistance: When a creature/character is resistant to a certain type of damage he/she/it receives half damage
+• Resistance: When a creature/character is resistant to a certain type of damage he/she/it receives half damage

-How a Game Master can use Damage types to enhance their games?
+How can a Game Master use Damage types to enhance their games?

-- The table: using the Monster Statistics by Challenge Rating it’s possible to determine the number of damage the monster inflicts every round.
+1. The table: using the Monster Statistics by Challenge Rating it’s possible to determine the number of damage the monster inflicts every round.
 It doesn’t matter how the damage is distributed, because, for example, the creature can damage with a single attack or with multiple attacks.

-In addition, it is necessary to distinguish between a natural and a manufactured weapon, because in the first case you can decide how much damage it inflicts and also the type of damage, but in the second case the damage is directly linked to the weapon.
+In addition, it is necessary to distinguish between a natural and a manufactured weapon, because in the first case, you can decide how much damage it inflicts and also the type of damage, but in the second case, the damage is directly linked to the weapon.

-Each type of damage can be extremely useful in certain situations, so it is important to understand how they work.
+We hope this article has helped you understand the different types of damages available to you in a DnD 5e game.
+Each type of damage can be extremely useful in certain situations, so it is essential to understand how they work.
 But for now.. let’s play!

 Credits